Rogdham/pyzstd/index.rst

     pyzstd module has a "rich memory mode" for compression.
 It is designed to allocate more memory, but faster in some cases.

     There is a :py:func:`richmem_compress` function, a :py:class:`RichMemZstdCompressor` class.

-(Note that currently it won't be faster when using :ref:`zstd multi-threaded compression <mt_compression>`, it will issue a ``ResourceWarnings`` in this case.)
+    Currently it won't be faster when using :ref:`zstd multi-threaded compression <mt_compression>`, it will issue a ``ResourceWarnings`` in this case.

     Effects:

     * The output buffer is larger than input data a little.
-    * If input data is larger than ~31.8KB, 4 ~ 15% faster.
+    * If input data is larger than ~31.8KB, up to 22% faster.
+The lower the compression level, the much faster it is usually.

     When not using this mode, the output buffer grows `gradually <https://github.com/animalize/pyzstd/blob/0.14.2/src/_zstdmodule.c#L135-L160>`_, in order not to allocate too much memory.
 The negative effect is that pyzstd module usually need to call the underlying zstd library's compress function multiple times.

     When using this mode, the size of output buffer is provided by ZSTD_compressBound() function, which is larger than input data a little (maximum compressed size in worst case single-pass scenario).
 For a 100 MiB input data, the allocated output buffer is (100 MiB + 400 KiB).
-The underlying zstd library has a speed optimization for this output buffer size (~4% faster than this size - 1).
+The underlying zstd library avoids extra copy memory for this output buffer size.

     .. sourcecode:: python